Mahamrithunjaya/cv-Using-Basics-Of-HTML-/README.md

 # cv
-# Written in pure HTML.
+# Basic CV using HTML and CSS.